w-smith/express-passport/readme.md

 #### Accessing the User object globally

 By default, passport will make the user available on the object `request`.
-In most cases, we want to be able to use the user object everywhere, for that, we're going to add a middleware in `app.js`:
+In most cases, we want to be able to use the user object everywhere.
+For that, we're going to add some middleware in `app.js`:

 ```javascript
   require('./config/passport')(passport);